Dacada/rpi-home-setup/README.md

 The fileserver trusts the same keys (has the same CA installed).
 But only for the LAN.

+In this same repository there is a sample ssh configuration for connecting to the devices from both the LAN and the internet (WAN).

 # Manually formatting the SSD

 I didn't want to have Ansible automatically reformat the SSD if it can't detect it.
 Sounds a bit too dangerous.
 Instead, if it can't find the expected mountpoints it will fail loudly.
 And point you to the README.
 Here!